Introduction

 Well, first because if you don’t collect data you won’t have any data to help inform your practice.
 Obvious, right?
 Maybe, but there a few things that I think need to be elaborated on to really drive home the importance of this point.

-• Collect often – make it part of your routine.
+Collect often – make it part of your routine.
 I don’t mean that you should just mindlessly collect data just because.
 Rather, once you’ve developed, scrutinized, and defended your rationale for using a force plate system then you need to start experimenting.
 Have a serious think about how often it might be useful, or indeed logistically possible to collect data.
 With that in mind, you should then strive to collect data as often as possible.
 Identify key times to collect your data and be prepared to defend (even if just to yourself) why these times might be appropriate.

-• Collect appropriately – if you’re familiar with the force plate-based literature you’ll know that a good method section relies on the author(s) providing detail.
+Collect appropriately – if you’re familiar with the force plate-based literature you’ll know that a good method section relies on the author(s) providing detail.
 The method section should enable the reader to replicate the study.
-Similarly, your protocol should use a similar approach and while this almost drifts into standardize territory, these elements are key…
+Similarly, your protocol should use a similar approach and while this almost drifts into standardized territory, these elements are key…

-• Sampling frequency: I think, and please correct me if I’m wrong, that all of the commercially available force plate systems now enable the user to record their data at 1000 Hz, that’s 1000 samples a second, 1 per millisecond.
+Sampling frequency: I think, and please correct me if I’m wrong, that all of the commercially available force plate systems now enable the user to record their data at 1000 Hz, that’s 1000 samples a second, 1 per millisecond.
 Use this consistently (and I really must emphasize consistently).
-Anything less and you risk missing important data points, especially in the fast movements (think landing type scenarios)
+Anything less and you risk missing important data points, especially in the fast movements (think landing-type scenarios)

-• Order: this brings us back to the protocol of your standardized test.
+Order: this brings us back to the protocol of your standardized test.
 Yes, I’ve already mentioned this but it is really, really important.
 Control what you athletes do, use a standardized script that you use to explain key elements of the test (e.g. jump as high and fast as possible, keep your hands on your hips, stay perfectly still until I give the word of command: ‘go!’)

 Avoid Black Boxes

-So, what an earth could this mean?
+So, what on earth could this mean?
 The ‘black box’ refers to how the force data is processed, how it is converted from thousands of rows of ‘how hard you’ve pushed or pulled’ data (think of a spreadsheet) to, say, ‘how quickly you’ve moved’ (velocity) data.
 Or, more importantly, the mysticism that often surrounds this process.

-The recent advent of more user friendly force plate systems has been incredibly useful for practitioners and researchers.
+The recent advent of more user-friendly force plate systems has been incredibly useful for practitioners and researchers.
 This is a good thing.
 However, it can encourage ignorance.
 Now, please take a deep breath and hear me out here.
 Regardless of why you’re recording force data, you should take as much ownership of your data as possible.
 This includes understanding how your force data is processed.
 This is critical for two key reasons:

-• It enables you to gain a far deeper understanding of what the data represent
+It enables you to gain a far deeper understanding of what the data represent

-• It provides you with a far greater understanding of where some subtle differences in data may come from
+It provides you with a far greater understanding of where some subtle differences in data may come from

 The bottom line, before you invest in a force plate system you should have honest conversations with the force plate manufacturers to ensure that you understand how you’ll get your data.